 The Green Team’s playful Heat Savers campaign launches with the serious goal of reducing BCIT’s CO2 emissions.

 The Sustainability Committee introduces an innovative Revolving Green Fund to finance on-campus sustainability projects with a clear ROI.

-BCIT establishes a Sustainability Committee, with members representing the breadth and depth of the institute, from VP's to students.
-The Committee's mandate is to embed sustainability in operations, education, and the BCIT community.
+BCIT establishes a Sustainability Committee, with members representing the breadth and depth of the Institute, from VP’s to students.
+The Committee’s mandate was to embed sustainability in operations, education, and the BCIT community.

 Major initiatives include power conservation, paper reduction, and a start to construction of the new energy efficient SW1 Gateway Building.

 BCIT’s new vision is to be integral to the economic, social and environmental prosperity of British Columbia.